 As we saw in our previous post, the Emerald Crab was rated the #1 algae eater in a saltwater aquarium.
 I wanted to dive in deeper in this post about this crab and why this crab is a great addition to your saltwater tank.
 I’m going to break this post down Q A style for simplicity:

-Emerald crabs hail from the Caribbean Sea to the Gulf of Mexico.
+Emerald crabs hail from the Caribbean Sea to the Gulf of Mexico1.
 They are nocturnal and will hide in caves and rock during most of the day.
-While primarily a savager of uneaten food, it is well known in aquariums to eat algae.
+While primarily a scavenger of uneaten food, it is well known in aquariums to eat algae.

 Emerald crabs are compatible with just about every fish or invert you can place in the tank.
-Generally, as long as you food sources (waste, algae,and food from an established tank), they should not bother any fish or inverts in the tank.
+Generally, as long as you food sources (waste, algae,and food from an established tank), they should not bother any fish, inverts, or coral in the tank.
 If they are starving, they may go after snails, smaller fish, and even polyps.
-As long as the crab is well-feed, they should pose a threat to the other inhabitants in the tank.
+As long as the crab is well-fed, they shouldn’t pose a threat to the other inhabitants in the tank.
 In most cases I have seen of them eating other animals, it was due to lack of food, poor water quality (which lead to drying inverts and fish), or overstocking.